Transantarctic Mountains: Geography

-The mountain range stretches between the Ross Sea and the Weddell Sea, the entire width of Antarctica, hence the name.
+The mountain range stretches between the Oates Coast and the Weddell Sea, the entire width of Antarctica, hence the name.
 With a total length of about 3,500 km, the Transantarctic Mountains are one of the longest mountain ranges on Earth.
-The Antarctandes are even longer, having in common with the Transantarctic Mountains the ranges from Cape Adare to the Queen Maud Mountains, but extending thence through the Whitmore Mountains and Ellsworth Mountains up the Antarctic Peninsula.
-The 100–300 km wide range forms the boundary between East Antarctica and West Antarctica.
-The East Antarctic Ice Sheet bounds the TAM along their entire length on the Eastern Hemisphere side, while the Western Hemisphere side of the range is bounded by the Ross Sea in Victoria Land from Cape Adare to McMurdo Sound, the Ross Ice Shelf from McMurdo Sound to near the Scott Glacier, and the West Antarctic Ice Sheet beyond.
+The 100–300 km wide range forms the boundary between East and West Antarctica.

 The large summits and dry valleys of the TAM are some of the few places in Antarctica not covered by ice, the highest of which rise more than 4500 m above sea level.
-The McMurdo Dry Valleys lie near McMurdo Sound and represent a special Antarctic phenomenon: landscapes that are snow and ice-free due to the extremely limited precipitation and ablation of ice in the valleys.
+The TAM are home to the McMurdo Dry Valleys, the largest stretch of Antarctic snow and ice-free terrain, which occurs due to the extremely limited precipitation and ablation of ice in the valleys.
 The highest mountain of the TAM is the 4,528 m high Mount Kirkpatrick in the Queen Alexandra Range.

-Biology

-Penguins, seals, and sea birds live along the Ross Sea coastline in Victoria Land, while life in the interior of the Transantarctic Range is limited to bacteria, lichens, algae, and fungi.
-Forests once covered Antarctica, including plentiful Wollemi pines and southern beeches.
-However, with the gradual cooling associated with the break-up of Gondwana, these forests gradually disappeared.
-It is believed that the last trees on the Antarctic continent were on Transantarctic Mountains.

-History

-The Transantarctic Mountains were first seen by Captain James Clark Ross in 1841 from the Ross Sea.
-The range is a natural barrier that must be crossed to reach the South Pole from the Ross Ice Shelf.